 There are many different kinds of loss.
 We lose people that we love when they die.
 But, we can also feel a sense of loss in other situations.
 You might feel as though you’ve lost a friend when you’ve drifted apart, or made the decision to let a bad relationship go.
 We feel loss when a romantic relationship ends or when someone that we care about gets a new job or partner and spends less time with us.
 Loss isn’t always necessarily confined to people either.
 You can feel loss from losing a job or having to give up a hobby that you enjoy.
 All of these losses are different, and they all affect us in different ways.
-You certainly wouldn’t compare the loss of a loved one to the loss of a job, but that doesn’t mean that you don’t need to find ways to cope and even grieve.
+You certainly wouldn’t compare the loss of a loved one to the loss of a job, but that doesn’t mean that you don’t need to find ways to cope, even grieve then eventually boost your self-confidence.

 Many of us are guilty of pushing our feelings aside.
 When we lose a loved one, we might seek wrongful death legal help or bury ourselves in plans and arrangements, to distract ourselves.
 We try to find ways to move on from our loss, whatever it may be, only to find that months, sometimes even years later our feelings come back to haunt us, or we find that we’ve never truly moved on.
 Instead, it’s better to find ways to cope in the first place.
 Here are some tips to help you.